Fleury

 Clay-limestone soil

-The sub-soils are essentially made up of marly limestone or clay-limestone, excellent vineyard land, with naturally draining slopes.
+The subsoils are essentially composed of marly limestone or clay-limestone, excellent vineyard soils with naturally draining slopes.

 About this house